SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 11, 2018 at 10:21:45 UTC_
+_Last Update: June 12, 2018 at 10:22:26 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 12th and/or after: Teen Titans Go!
+For missing time slots on June 13th and/or after: Teen Titans Go!
-For missing time slots on June 13th and/or after: Ben 10
+For missing time slots on June 14th and/or after: Ben 10
-For missing time slots on June 14th and/or after: The Amazing World of Gumball
+For missing time slots on June 15th and/or after: The Amazing World of Gumball
 For missing time slots on June 17th and/or after: Clarence, Craig of the Creek
-For missing time slots on June 22nd and/or after: Unikitty!
-For missing time slots on June 23rd and/or after: OK K.O.!
-Let's Be Heroes

 ## Known schedule

-### Monday, June 11th
-06:00AM Steven Universe - Future Vision
-06:15AM Ben 10 - All Koiled Up
-06:30AM Teen Titans Go! - Movie Night; Permanent Record
-07:00AM Ben 10 - King Koil
-07:15AM Unikitty! - Pet Pet
-07:30AM Unikitty! - Kitty Court; Dinner Apart-y
-08:00AM Ben 10 - The Charm Offensive
-08:15AM Teen Titans Go! - Titan Saving Time
-08:30AM Teen Titans Go! - Master Detective; Hand Zombie
-09:00AM Ben 10 - Double Hex
-09:15AM The Amazing World of Gumball - The Sale
-09:30AM The Amazing World of Gumball - The Gift; The Awkwardness
-10:00AM Ben 10 - Ye Olde Laser Duel
-10:15AM Teen Titans Go! - 40%, 40%, 20%
-10:30AM Teen Titans Go! - Grube's Fairytales; A Farce
-11:00AM Ben 10 - Ben Again and Again
-11:15AM Teen Titans Go! - Animals, It's Just a Word!
-11:30AM Teen Titans Go! - Squash & Stretch; BBBDay!
-12:00PM Ben 10 - King Koil
-12:15PM The Amazing World of Gumball - The Vase
-12:30PM The Amazing World of Gumball - The Vegging; The Matchmaker
-01:00PM Ben 10 - The Charm Offensive
-01:15PM Teen Titans Go! - Hey Pizza!
-01:30PM Teen Titans Go! - Girls' Night Out; You're Fired
-02:00PM Ben 10 - Double Hex
-02:15PM Teen Titans Go! - Super Robin
-02:30PM Teen Titans Go! - Parasite; Starliar
-03:00PM Ben 10 - Ye Olde Laser Duel
-03:15PM OK K.O.!
-Let's Be Heroes - You Are Rad
-03:30PM OK K.O.!
-Let's Be Heroes - Just Be a Pebble; KO's Video Channel
-04:00PM Ben 10 - Ben Again and Again
-04:15PM The Amazing World of Gumball - The Kids
-04:30PM The Amazing World of Gumball - The Coach; The Joy
-05:00PM Ben 10 - King Koil
-05:15PM Craig of the Creek - Escape from Family Dinner
-05:30PM Craig of the Creek - Monster in the Garden; Dog Decider
-06:00PM Ben 10 - The Charm Offensive
-06:15PM Teen Titans Go! - Lication
-06:30PM Teen Titans Go! - The Self-Indulgent 200th Episode Spectacular!
-07:00PM Ben 10 - Double Hex
-07:15PM We Bare Bears - The Island
-07:30PM We Bare Bears - Bear Flu; Baby Bears on a Plane

 ### Tuesday, June 12th
 06:00AM Steven Universe - On the Run
 06:15AM Ben 10 - Ye Olde Laser Duel
-06:30AM Teen Titans Go! - The Avogodo; Employee of the Month Redux
+06:30AM Teen Titans Go! - Employee of the Month Redux; The Avogodo
 07:00AM Ben 10 - Ben Again and Again
 07:15AM Unikitty! - Birthday Blowout
-07:30AM Unikitty! - Lab Cat; R & Arr
+07:30AM Unikitty! - R & Arr; Lab Cat
 08:00AM Ben 10 - King Koil
 08:15AM Teen Titans Go! - Orangins
-08:30AM Teen Titans Go! - Brain Percentages; Jinxed
+08:30AM Teen Titans Go! - Jinxed; Brain Percentages
 09:00AM Ben 10 - The Charm Offensive
 09:15AM The Amazing World of Gumball - The Parking
 09:30AM The Amazing World of Gumball - The Routine; The Nest